zarazaga/GeoWork/Walk_Make.md

 # Workshop: Walk_Make
-### Introduction to gathering spatial data, using design thining to find a reserach idea, create a survey, make a map and a storymap.
+### Introduction to gathering spatial data, using design thinking to find a reseaarch idea, create a survey, make a map and a Storymap.
 ## 1.1 Infrastructure Deserts
  [What are Infrastructure Deserts](https://arcg.is/08mLK1)_ Clowder Research Project Link.

  Concentrate on layers of neighborhood infrastructure, and the Social Impacts of Infrastructure

 ## 1.2 GeoDesign Cards:Observation Tool 3
 How to do a photo_walk.
 Use a smartphone with location enabled, so that GPS data is gathered along with the images.
 Photograph aspects that intrigue.
-Follow the list of example, keep in mind an emphasis on infrastructure assessment.
+Follow the list of examples, keep in mind an emphasis on infrastructure assessment.
 ![](./WMi/geocard_OT3.png)
 **note: ArcGIS doesn't work well with vertical photos- try to stick with landscape format images.**
 Save the images into a folder on the computer.
 Check that they have location data **(properties, GPS)**